-- An administrative account for the Data Governance Server. - An available port for the Data Governance Server to accept HTTPS connections from REST API clients. - An available port for the Administrative Console's communication. - An available port to accept LDAP client connections. - Information related to the server's connection security, including the location of a keystore containing the server certificate, the nickname of that server certificate, and the location of a truststore.
+- An administrative account for the PingDataGovernance Server. - An available port for the PingDataGovernance Server to accept HTTPS connections from REST API clients. - An available port for the Administrative Console's communication. - An available port to accept LDAP client connections. - Information related to the server's connection security, including the location of a keystore containing the server certificate, the nickname of that server certificate, and the location of a truststore.

-Perform the following steps for an interactive installation of the Data Governance Server:
+Perform the following steps for an interactive installation of the PingDataGovernance Server:

-- 1. Download the latest zip distribution of the Data Governance Server software. - 2.
+- 1. Download the latest zip distribution of the PingDataGovernance Server software. - 2.
 Unzip the file in any location.

-'''

-$ unzip PingDataGovernance-<version>.zip
+\$ unzip PingDataGovernance-<version>.zip

-'''

 - 3. Change to the top level PingDataGovernance folder. - 4.
+Run the setup command.

+\$./setup

-Run the setup command. - \$./setup - 5.
-Type yes to accept the terms of this license agreement. - 6.
-The setup tool enables cloning a configuration by adding to an existing Data Governance Server topology.
+- 5. Type yes to accept the terms of this license agreement. - 6.
+The setup tool enables cloning a configuration by adding to an existing PingDataGovernance Server topology.
 For an initial installation, press Enter to accept the default (no).
-When adding additional Data Governance Server instances, an existing peer can be chosen to mirror configuration. - 7.
-Enter the fully qualified host name or IP address of the machine that hosts the Data Governance Server, or press Enter to accept the default (local hostname). - 8.
-Create the initial root user DN for the Data Governance Server.
+When adding additional PingDataGovernance Server instances, an existing peer can be chosen to mirror configuration. - 7.
+Enter the fully qualified host name or IP address of the machine that hosts the PingDataGovernance Server, or press Enter to accept the default (local hostname). - 8.
+Create the initial root user DN for the PingDataGovernance Server.
 This account has full access privileges.
-To accept the default (cn=Directory Manager), press Enter.

-- 9. Enter and confirm a password for this account. - 10.
-Define a port for Data Governance Server REST APIs and the Administrative Console to accept HTTPS connections, or press Enter to accept the default. - 11.
+To accept the default (cn=Directory Manager), press Enter. - 9.
+Enter and confirm a password for this account. - 10.
+Define a port for PingDataGovernance Server REST APIs and the Administrative Console to accept HTTPS connections, or press Enter to accept the default. - 11.
 Enter the port to accept LDAP client connections, or press Enter to accept the default. - 12.
 To enable LDAPS connections press Enter and enter a port, or type no. - 13.
 To enable StartTLS connections over regular LDAP connection press Enter, or type no. - 14.
 Enter the certificate option for this server.
 If needed, the server will generate self-signed certificates that should be replaced before the server is put into production. - 15.
+Choose the desired encryption for the directory data, backups, and log files from the choices provided: - Encrypt data with a key generated from an interactively provided passphrase.
+Using a passphrase (obtained interactively or read from a file) is the recommended approach for new deployments, and you should use the same encryption passphrase when setting up each server in the topology. - Encrypt data with a key generated from a passphrase read from a file. - Encrypt data with a randomly generated key.
+This option is primarily intended for testing purposes, especially when only testing with a single instance, or if you intend to import the resulting encryption settings definition into other instances in the topology.

-If this machine is dedicated to the Data Governance Server, tune the JVM memory to use the maximum amount of memory (the Aggressive option).
-If this system supports other applications, choose an appropriate option. - 16.
+- Encrypt data with an imported encryption settings definition.
+This option is recommended if you are adding a new instance to an existing topology that has older server instances with data encryption enabled. - Do not encrypt server data. - 16.
+If this machine is dedicated to the PingDataGovernance Server, tune the JVM memory to use the maximum amount of memory (the Aggressive option).
+If this system supports other applications, choose an appropriate option. - 17.
 Enter a location name for this server.
-The location is used for failover purposes if this server belongs to a server group. - 17.
-Enter an instance name for this Data Governance Server, or press Enter to accept the default (<location> Server 1).
-The name must be unique in a topology and cannot be changed once configured. - 18.
-Press Enter (yes) to start the server when the configuration is applied. - 19.
+The location is used for failover purposes if this server belongs to a server group. - 18.
+Enter an instance name for this PingDataGovernance Server, or press Enter to accept the default (<location> Server 1).
+The name must be unique in a topology and cannot be changed once configured. - 19.
+Press Enter (yes) to start the server when the configuration is applied. - 20.
 Review the configuration options and press Enter to accept the default (set up the server).